ansu5555/pdf-viewer-reactjs/README.md

 -   Required: **false**

--   Description: A custom alerf element that will be shown on error
+-   Description: A custom alert element that will be shown on error

 **`showThumbnail`:**